 Due to a relatively new development in U.S. asylum law, based on the 2005 REAL ID Act, you are required to at least attempt to obtain corroborating evidence of your persecution.
 (See 8 U.S.C. § 1158.)

 The ideal, of course, is personal documentation, for example if you received a threatening letter, have photos of the persecution, or can supply copies of doctors’ reports (from your home country) describing what happened to you or newspaper articles describing something that you lived through.

 Most people, however, must provide less direct evidence.
 For example, if someone was persecuted as a union member, then he or she might provide a copy of a membership card plus independent accounts of the persecution faced by other members of that union.

 A good asylum application is accompanied by a thick stack of newspaper clippings, human rights reports, and more, all containing information about the kind of human rights violation you’re describing.
 If, for example, you fled because local government officials were threatening to imprison you because you sent a letter to the editor protesting a political matter, you’d need to provide evidence that others who expressed similar political opinions have been imprisoned or threatened with prison.
 (And you'd definitely want to produce a copy of the newspaper's printing of your letter.)

-If you were physically harmed, then it can also help to visit a doctor in the U.S. and get a report analyzing what the doctor believes happened to you.
+If you were physically harmed in a way that left physical or psychological scars or other lasting damage, then it can also help to visit a doctor in the U.S. and get a report analyzing what the doctor believes happened to you.

 These are just a few ways to get corroborating evidence.
 Each person’s case is different, so you’ll want to think creatively about what documents you can provide that will convince the decision-maker in your case.